 - A system of conformity assessment must be in place.

-- A Technical File must be compiled.
+- A comprehensive Technical File must be compiled.

-- Regulation 11(3) contains specific requirements for guards and protection devices.
+- Regulation 11(3): Specific requirements pertain to machine guards and protective devices.

-- Regulation 11(4) states which measures in 11(3) apply to ‘protection appliances’ such as jigs, holders and push-sticks.
+- Regulation 11(4): Measures in Regulation 11(3) apply to “protection appliances” such as jigs, holders, and push-sticks.